Oak Hill Apartments

 Oak Hill Apartments is proposed to be developed on approximately 8.5 acres of unused state property in the unincorporated area of San Quentin as a result of Executive Order (N-06-19) executed by Governor Gavin Newsom to identify State-owned sites to address the California housing crisis.
-The proposed development will be comprised of two affordable residential communities of equal size—115 apartments developed by Eden Housing targeted toward lower income families, and 135 apartments to be built by Education Housing Partners (EHP) for income qualifying teachers and staff of local school districts and county employees.
+The proposed development will be comprised of two affordable residential communities —115 apartments developed by Eden Housing targeted toward lower income families, and 135 apartments to be built by Education Housing Partners (EHP) for income qualifying teachers and staff of local school districts and county employees.

 Both residential communities will offer one, two and three-bedroom for-rent apartment homes and will share common infrastructure, including some amenity areas and a parking structure.
 Due to the State’s ownership of the site, the State will be the lead agency on entitlements, CEQA, and permitting.